 Proof of income includes copies of payroll checks or check stubs, statement from employer, statement from Employment Office, statement from Social Security Administration or a statement from anyone who is assisting with monthly household bills or other support.
 If unemployed, a statement from Employment Office with benefit amount or showing you do not have an open claim.

 Renters: The landlord must complete a Lessor Agreement.
 Applicant must complete a Tenant’s rights form.
-These forms are available from the agency.
+These forms are available from the agency or by clicking here: Lessor Agreement

 Do I have to own my own home to qualify for services?

 You do not have to own your own home to qualify.
-You may qualify whether you own or rent, live in a single family home or in a mobile home.
+You may qualify whether you own or rent, live in a single family home, duplex or in a mobile home.

 Do I have to be a certain age or meet an income guideline to qualify?

-While preference is given to persons over 60, persons with disabilities and in some cases, children; if you receive Supplemental Security Income (SSI) you are automatically eligible.
+While preference is given to persons over 60, persons with disabilities and in some cases, children; if you or anyone in the household receive Supplemental Security Income (SSI) you are automatically eligible.
 You may also be eligible for assistance if your income meets the following federally established income guidelines:

 |Family Size||Maximum Gross Annual Income|